-Blue eyes: The origin and genetics of blue eyes
+Blue eye colour facts: Origin and genetics of blue eyes

 Among human beings, blue eyes are less common than brown eyes.
 This is one reason why blue colour contact lenses are popular.